choisir cup menstruelle

 • Very easy to use.

-• Available in two sizes to suit every flow.
+• Available in two sizes to suit all flows.

 • Made in France.